Magnetic phase diagram and spin Hamiltonian of antiferromagnet Cs$_2$CoI$_4$: Appendix: High field slow cooling procedure

 Due to the change in lattice angles between the orthorhombic and triclinic structures, the domains are slightly misaligned with respect to the applied magnetic field.
 Upon zero-field cooling, all domains are populated, resulting in multiple apparent phase transitions.

-Multi-domain effects can be largely suppressed by slowly cooling (0.1~K/min) through the structural transition in a magnetic field of 14~T. Although the reason is not fully understood, the likely explanation is that the field selects a preferred domain and yields a as clean as possible phase diagram, as shown in Fig.~\ref{fig:twin}(b).
+Multi-domain effects can be largely suppressed by slowly cooling (0.1~K/min) through the structural transition in a magnetic field of 14~T. Although the reason is not fully understood, the likely explanation is that the field selects a preferred domain and yields as clean a phase diagram as possible, as shown in Fig.~\ref{fig:twin}(b).
 This domain selection is most likely driven by magnetoelastic coupling.
 This protocol was applied to all thermodynamic measurements, except pulsed-field magnetization, where it was technically unfeasible but still allowed reliable estimates of the saturation field and magnetization.